– General Introduction –

 → Beginnings ←

 Boeree graduated from the University of Manchester in 2005, at the age of 21, with a degree in Physics and Astrophysics.
 The same year she was picked to be one of the five contestants on the Channel 5 show Ultimatepoker.com Showdown.
-The show was about five amateur poker players being coached by one of the worlds’ greatest in poker, namely Phil Hellmuth, Dave “Devilfish” Ulliott and Annie Duke.
+The show was about five amateur poker players being coached by some of the worlds’ greatest in poker, namely Phil Hellmuth, Dave “Devilfish” Ulliott and Annie Duke.
 Boeree claimed she “fell in love with the game instantly” while filming the reality program and decided to travel to Las Vegas to play in the WSOP the next year.

 Although poker became her primary focus, she never fully abandoned science either – she put out educational content about the natural world multiple times even after finding success at the card table.
 In fact, PokerStars – the online poker room she used to have a sponsorship deal with – described her as a “Poker Champion and Science Communicator” on their website.

 → Live Tournaments ←